 If your first regimen causes persistent side effects, interacts with other medications, or a resistance test changes the picture, switching is normal — not a sign anything went wrong.
 Most people stay on their first regimen for years; some change once or twice.
 The options are there.

-Two things worth knowing: never stop ART without talking to your doctor first (stopping abruptly without a plan carries the same rebound risk as prolonged missed doses), and when you do switch, the new regimen needs the same runway to confirm suppression — unless your previous viral load was already confirmed undetectable.
+Two things worth knowing: never stop ART without talking to your doctor first — the rebound and resistance risk is the same as prolonged missed doses.
+And when you do switch, the new regimen needs the same runway to confirm suppression, unless your previous viral load was already confirmed undetectable.

 The injectable PrEP (Cabotegravir / Apretude) belongs to the same drug class as some ART regimens — specifically the integrase inhibitors.
 If you were on injectable PrEP and test HIV-positive, your treatment plan needs specialist input.
 Not all regimens work in that situation.
 Tell your doctor about the Cabotegravir immediately and before any treatment decision is made.
 The HIV Diagnosis guide covers what your first appointment should look like.